Corrective Measures: Production

 By September 2021, Bruce Willis, Michael Rooker, Dan Payne, Brennan Mejia, Tom Cavanagh, Kat Ruston, Kevin Zegers, Hayley Sales, and Daniel Cudmore were set to star in the film.
 Sean O'Reilly served as the film's director, writer, and producer.

 Release

 The film debuted on April 29, 2022 on Tubi.
 Corrective Measures is one of the last films to star Willis, who retired from acting because he was diagnosed with frontotemporal dementia.

+Reception

 Box office

-As of August 27, 2022, Corrective Measures grossed $17,750 in the United Arab Emirates.
+As of May 25, 2023, Corrective Measures grossed $34,489 in the United Arab Emirates and South Korea.